jimminycricket42/School-Notes/Physical Sciences/Chemistry/Classification of Matter.md

 ### Non-Metals
 **Melting Points**: Solid or gasses at room temperature.
 Regular non-metals are hasses with low melting and boiling points, while [[Covalent Bonding#Giant Covalent Structures|network structures]].

+**Density**: Low densities

+**Conductivity**: [[Conductors and Insulators|insulators]] of heat and electricity

+**Malleability**: Brittle when solid

+**Colour**: Dull surface; various colours.

-> [!note]- :spiral_notepad: Bromine: The liquid non-metal
+> [!note]+ :spiral_notepad: Bromine: The liquid non-metal
 >
 > There is one exception to non-metals being solid or gaseous at room temperature: Bromine is a liquid at room temperature.

-**Density**: Low densities

-**Conductivity**: [[Electrostatics|Insulators]] of heat and electricity

-> [!note]- :spiral_notepad: The electrically conductive Non-metal: Graphite
+> [!note]+ :spiral_notepad: The electrically conductive Non-metal: Graphite
 >
 > Graphite is electrically conductive

-> [!note]- :spiral_notepad: Thermally Conductive non-metals: Diamond and Graphite
+> [!note]+ :spiral_notepad: Thermally Conductive non-metals: Diamond and Graphite
 >
 > Graphite and diamond are both conductive non-metals.
 Diamond is actually the best thermally conductive element.

-**Malleability**: Brittle when solid

-**Colour**: Dull surface; various colours.